 Classes beginning 6:00 p.m. or later are considered night classes.
-Examinations in classes meeting one night a week will be held at 7:30-10:00 p.m. on the first night of their usual meeting during the examination period (April 26-May 3).
-Examinations in classes meeting two or more nights a week and beginning before 8:00 p.m. will be held at 7:30-10:00 p.m. on the first night of their usual meeting during the examination in classes meeting two or more nights per week and beginning at or after 8:00 p.m. will be held at 7:30-9:30 p.m. on the second night of their usual meeting during the examination period (April 26-May 3).
-Examinations in classes meeting during the examination period (April 26-May 3).
-Classes meeting on Saturday morning will have the final examination on Saturday, April 28, at the usual hour at which the class meets.
+Examinations in classes meeting one night a week will be held at 7:30-10:00 p.m. on the first night of their usual meeting during the examination period (May1-May 8).
+Examinations in classes meeting two or more nights a week and beginning before 8:00 p.m. will be held at 7:30-10:00 p.m. on the first night of their usual meeting during the examination period (May1-May 8).
+Examinations in classes meeting two or more nights per week and beginning at or after 8:00 p.m. will be held at 7:30-9:30 p.m. on the second night of their usual meeting during the examination period (May1-May 8).
+Examinations in classes meeting two or more nights per week and beginning at or after 8:00 p.m. will be held at 7:30-9:30 p.m. on the second night of their usual meeting during the examination period (May1-May 8).
+Classes meeting on Saturday morning will have the final examination on Saturday, May 3, at the usual hour at which the class meets.